mijjinx/Cozy-Cup-Cafe/README.md

 # ☕ Cozy Cup Cafe

 ## Project Description
-Cozy Cup Cafe is a modern, artisanal, and responsive website designed for a warm and welcoming coffee shop located in **Puerto Princesa City, Palawan, Philippines**.
-Built using semantic HTML5 and vanilla CSS, the application features handcrafted typography (Playfair Display & Outfit), a rich espresso color palette, an interactive featured roasts gallery, Philippine Peso (₱) menu pricing, community testimonials, and an intuitive table reservation form.
+Cozy Cup Cafe is a modern, artisanal, and responsive website designed for a warm and welcoming coffee shop.
+Built using semantic HTML5 and vanilla CSS, the application features handcrafted typography (Playfair Display & Outfit), a rich espresso color palette, an interactive featured roasts gallery, community testimonials, and an intuitive table reservation form.

 ## Features
 - **Hero Sanctuary** — Welcoming entrance with quick navigation and ethical coffee highlights